 - the keys to buildings or vehicles belonging to the deceased, if applicable.

-You must (or you must have the notary) send us the documents by secure email, by fax at 514 285-9542 or by mail at the following address:
+You (or the notary) must send us the documents by secure email or by mail.
+We will not return them.

 Direction des successions non réclamées